11 Incredible things to do in Costa Rica

 Another glorious sunset

-10. If you are there for New Years ….definitely spend NYE on Tamarindo beach watching the fireworks – dine at Pangas Beach Club .
-After having a sumptuous meal at Pangas, we walked on Tamarindo beach and the entire beach turns into a beach party during New Years.
+If you are there for New Years, definitely spend NYE on Tamarindo beach watching the fireworks – dine at Pangas Beach Club .
+After having a sumptuous meal at Pangas, we walked on Tamarindo beach and the entire beach turned into a beach party during New Years.
 The fireworks at the stroke of midnight are absolutely stunning.
-The energy is contagious!
+The energy is contagious and becomes a major point of interest during that time!

 Ringing in the decade in Tamarindo Beach